 The Div.
 20 award winners for 2019 were recognized through an article that appeared in the Div.
 20 newsletter.

-At APA’s 2018 convention, Div.
-20 honored several individuals for their exceptional achievements at an awards ceremony on Aug.
-10, 2018, in San Francisco.
+At APA’s 2020 Virtual convention and APA's 2018 convention, Div.
+20 honored several individuals for their exceptional achievements at awards ceremonies.
 Div.
 20 congratulates these individuals for their outstanding accomplishments.
 These individuals are described below.

 Awardee: Yijung Kim, MS

 “Grow old with me: Understanding discrepancies in married couples’ subjective aging experiences”

 Awardee: Jennifer Bellingtier, PhD